Idaho Man Sentenced To 30 Years In Prison After Getting His Sixth DUI

-After being convicted of his sixth DUI, and Idaho man is headed to prison.
+After being convicted of his sixth DUI, an Idaho man is headed to prison.

-According to the NY Post, 38-year-old Roy Rico of Caldwell, Idaho has been sentenced to 30 years behind bars for driving under the influence a shameful six times.
+According to the NY Post, 38-year-old Roy Rico of Caldwell, Idaho, has been sentenced to 30 years behind bars for driving under the influence a shameful six times.
 It is also his fourth of the felony variety.
 The most recent incident occurred this past November, when Rico was driving and blew a stop sign, ramming his vehicle into another car.

 He attempted to flee the scene of the crime but was apprehended once police arrived on the scene.
-At the time, it was reported that Rico smelled like alcohol and he even had trouble even standing up and composing himself for authorities.
+At the time, it was reported that Rico smelled like alcohol and he even had trouble standing up and composing himself for authorities.
 Additionally, it was reported that an open bottle of beer was found on the floor of Rico’s car.
-He refused to take a field sobriety test at the time but when he was taken into custody, he blew a.255, which is three times the legal limit.
+He refused to take a field sobriety test at the time, but when he was taken into custody, he blew a .255, which is three times the legal limit.

 At the time of his arrest, he was already on probation for a previous DUI from 2015.
 His past charges are as follows: